mseaman26/Express-Note-Taker/README.md

   - Connecting server-side code with front end code

   ## Code Snippets
-  Here is the rouse to handle post requests when the user adds a new note.
-Aside from the delete request route (wich I couldn't finish), this was the hardest part:
+  Here is the rouse to handle post requests when the user adds a new note:
   ```javascript
 app.post("/api/notes", (req, res) => {
     let updatedNotes